Two teens broke into a Brandon home and carried off at least $100,000 worth of rare coins, according to the Hillsborough Sheriff's Office.

 The Dempseys weren't home when thieves broke open their patio door in early June.
-A neighbor spotted two teens carting off coins and family jewelry and called deputies.
+A neighbor saw two teens carting off coins and family jewelry and called deputies.

-Deputies followed a trail of dropped coins through an apartment complex and found the teens, Carter said.
+Deputies followed a trail of dropped coins through an apartment complex and found the teens, sheriff's spokeswoman Debbie Carter said.
 Investigators interviewed both teens and found coins inside the home of the 15-year-old boy, she said.

-Deputies arrested Devon Sims, 17, of 4010 E Hanna Ave. on June 7 and the 15-year-old Hillsborough County teen on June 5, said Hillsborough sheriff's spokeswoman Debbie Carter.
+Deputies arrested Devon Sims, 17, of 4010 E Hanna Ave. on June 7 and the 15-year-old Hillsborough County teen on June 5.
 Both were taken to the Juvenile Assessment Center, Carter said.